pradeep-singh-talabat/template-repo-demo/README.md

 ### pull_request_template.md

-This is the pull request markdown template file which is used for to automatically put a nice template on your pull request whenever to create a new pull request. ~~You can customize or extend this in your repositories when to you create a new repository using this template.
-Please make sure you remove this part (crossed out text) from destination repository file.~~
+This is the pull request markdown template file which is used for to automatically put a nice template on your pull request whenever to create a new pull request.

 ### workflows directory